The Frequency Of Tibial Shaft Fractures That Fail To Mend Properly Despite The Use Of Locking Plates. A Case Study Series

 Abstract

-BACKGROUND: Fractures of the tibia often result from accidents and falls.
-Treatment for an open fracture Tibia is challenging for orthopedics and plastic surgeons.
+Background: Tibia fractures often result from accidents and falls.
+Orthopedics and plastic surgeons find treatment for an open tibia fracture challenging.
 Several treatment options are available for tibia fractures, including conservative and surgical procedures.
 Locking plates are a successful therapeutic approach.
 However, they have problems, including nonunion.

-The study revealed that the incidence of nonunion in tibial shaft locking plates is 13.3%.
-This is an important finding for orthopedics surgeons because it highlights the risks of locking plates for tibial shaft fractures.
+Conclusion: The study revealed that 13.3% of tibial shaft locking plates result in nonunion.
+This is an essential finding for orthopaedic surgeons because it highlights the risks of locking plates for tibial shaft fractures.
 Further research is needed to identify risk factors and strategies to reduce the incidence of nonunion.

 Downloads